PnPNet: End-to-End Perception and Prediction with Tracking in the Loop: Experiments

 \subsection{Datasets and Metrics}

 \paragraph{nuScenes \cite{nuscenes2019}:} This dataset contains 1000 20-second log snippets, with 32-beam LiDAR sweeps at 20 Hz and corresponding 3D object labels (linearly interpolated from 2 Hz annotations).
-Due to version mismatch between maps and logs, some log snippets have very large localization error, we therefore do not use maps.
-We train a LiDAR only PnPNet model and evaluate on the car class following the official train/val split.
+We train a LiDAR only PnPNet model on nuScenes due to some alignment issues in the maps \footnote{As of map version 1.0.
+Most issues are resolved in map version 1.2.}.
+We evaluate on the car class following the official train/val split.

 \paragraph{ATG4D:} Although nuScenes dataset contains 1000 snippets, they come from 84 unique driving journeys only.
 The object labels are also constrained to be within 50 meters range, with 63.5\% of the cars being parked.
-In order to better evaluate the real-world performance, especially in urban areas, we evaluate also on the more challenging driving dataset ATG4D \cite{pixor}.s Specifically, ATG4D contains $\sim$5000 log snippets from $\sim$1000 unique journeys in North America.
+In order to better evaluate the real-world performance, especially in urban areas, we evaluate also on the more challenging driving dataset ATG4D \cite{pixor}.
+Specifically, ATG4D contains $\sim$5000 log snippets from $\sim$1000 unique journeys in North America.
 Each snippet has 64-beam LiDAR sweeps at 10 Hz with corresponding HD maps (drivable area, lane graph, and ground height) and 3D object labels within 100 meters range (48.1\% of the cars are parked).
 We split 500 snippets out for evaluation without journey overlap with the training data.
 We train a LiDAR+map PnPNet model and evaluate on the vehicle and pedestrian classes.

 \paragraph{Modular metrics:} We simply follow the detection and tracking metrics defined by nuScenes \cite{nuscenes2019} for a fair comparison with other state-of-the-arts.
 Specifically, we use Average Precision (AP) for detection and MOT metrics \cite{bernardin2006multiple} for tracking.
 Metrics are computed under the constrained setting, where we only evaluate on \textit{visible} objects (with at least 1 LiDAR point observation).